22.1 GENERAL POLICY.

 22.2 PROCEDURE FOR POSTPONING OR CANCELING UNIVERSITY ACTIVITIES.

-When weather conditions are so extreme that central administration decides it is necessary to postpone or cancel any University activity, the public will be notified as follows: the Director of University News Services will inform the relevant administrators in The University of Iowa Hospitals and Clinics, College of Dentistry, Oakdale Campus, Office of the Executive Vice President and Provost, and Continuing Education and make a public announcement on the status of University activities except for announcements concerning the University Hospitals and Clinics and the University Dental Clinic which will be made by the UIHC Joint Office for Marketing and Communications and the College of Dentistry.
+When weather conditions are so extreme that central administration decides it is necessary to postpone or cancel any University activity, the public will be notified as follows: the Vice President for Strategic Communication (or designee) will inform the relevant administrators in The University of Iowa Hospitals and Clinics, College of Dentistry, Oakdale Campus, Office of the Executive Vice President and Provost, and Continuing Education and make a public announcement on the status of University activities except for announcements concerning the University Hospitals and Clinics and the University Dental Clinic which will be made by the UIHC Joint Office for Marketing and Communications and the College of Dentistry.
 If cancellations are to be announced, care will be taken to make a public announcement at the earliest possible time.